Ethical Rules and Standards in International Arbitration Across Latin America

 Third, despite the variety of sources and regimes, it is possible to identify certain common ethical standards in the region, such as (1) the duty of counsels to act responsibly and diligently in the matters for which he or she were hired; (2) the obligation to respect professional secrecy; (3) the prohibition of knowingly use false evidence or deliberately misrepresenting the facts to the court; and (4) the duty not to act with recklessness or malice.

 Fourth, breaches to ethical duties may lead to sanctioning proceedings and the imposition of sanctions that may include warnings, fines and temporary disqualifications or even exclusion from the practice of the legal profession.
-In general, such proceedings and sanctions fall within the exclusive competence of disciplinary tribunals under the authority of bar associations or state entities.
+In general, such proceedings and sanctions fall within the exclusive competence of disciplinary tribunals under the authority of bar associations or state entities (such as the Technical Secretariat of the Ethics’ Council in Peru).
 Conversely, the arbitral centres do not have disciplinary bodies in their structures.

 Fifth, in some countries (such as Argentina, Brazil and Peru) local arbitration centres have adopted their own code of ethics applicable to arbitrators or any participant of arbitration proceedings administered by them, without prejudice of any other legal rules that may apply to them.

 The above illustrates on the lack of specific ethical rules established by Latin American countries for international arbitration.
-Rather, in most of the countries, ethical conflicts arising from counsel’s conduct at arbitration proceedings will regularly find solution (if any) in the ethical rules and regimes applicable to the legal profession in each country.
+In this vein, the analysis made above shows that, in general terms, arbitration laws do not contain ethical rules applicable to international arbitration proceedings.
+Thus, in principle, the ethical rules generally applicable to the practice of law (which usually do not consider international arbitration standards) will be the applicable, though pursuant to their own provisions which could largely vary in terms of territorial or personal scope of application.
 This may likely lead to potential controversies on the governing law for ethical conflicts in international arbitration.

 The applicable law to ethical conflicts in international arbitration proceedings: the challenge of harmonisation